From the Pirate Queen to John Lennon

 John Lennon had earlier arranged for a wooden “gypsy caravan” painted in psychedelic colours to be brought from London and floated out to the island on a purpose built raft as a temporary home.
 He later agreed to allow Sid Rawle, the “King of the Hippies” to establish a commune on the island.

 The largest of the islands is Clare Island, home of the “Pirate Queen” Grace O’Malley.
 This 16th century legend imposed her will on countless ships in the area.
 As a result, she was famously invited to meet a curious Queen Elizabeth.
 O’Malley refused to bow before Elizabeth because she did not perceive her as the Queen of Ireland.
 Their discussion was carried out in Latin, as O’Malley spoke no English and Elizabeth spoke no Irish.

 Some 12,000 years before Granuaile, Clew Bay was covered in ice.
 As the temperature rose and the ice retreated, wave like patterns left sediment on the surface of the land, leaving these drumlins sloping from west to east with their massive boulder clay cliffs.

 It isn’t hard to be inspired by this part of the world.
-It is one of nature’s great spectacles and as Cusack points out, it only takes a few minutes climb on Croagh Patrick to see why.
+It is one of nature’s great spectacles and it only takes a few minutes climb on Croagh Patrick to see why.
 Its swarm of drumlins is unlike anything else in western Europe.
 Local lore suggests that there is one island for each day of the year.

 The most striking icon around this jewel of the Wild Atlantic Way is Croagh Patrick, known locally as “The Reek”.
 This beautiful mountain dominates the landscape as seen from the vibrant town of Westport.
 It is on this 765-metre summit that Saint Patrick fasted for forty days even while vanquishing the snakes into Lugnademon – the “Hollow of the Serpents”.